 \section{Numerical evaluation}

-We conducted a numerical evaluation to test the performance of our optimisation and approximation algorithm, along with two reference algorithms, on randomly generated instances of our problem scenario, consisting of a set of single-antenna nodes and an accompanying channel matrix.
-We compared the performance of the algorithms in terms of the achieved minimum, mean, and average SINR.
+We conducted a numerical evaluation to test the performance of our optimization and approximation algorithm, along with two reference algorithms, one of which uses full CSI, on randomly generated instances of our problem scenario, consisting of a set of single-antenna nodes and an accompanying channel matrix.
+We compared the performance of the algorithms in terms of the achieved minimum, maximum, and average SINR.
 We also compared the performance of our approximation with the optimal solution in terms of the proportion of the optimal objective function value obtained by the approximation.
-All source code for our implementations of the optimisation problem, approximation algorithm, channel model, and experiments is available online \cite{pizza}.
+All source code for our implementations of the optimization problem, approximation algorithm, channel model, and experiments is available online \cite{pizza}.

 We generated instances consisting of between $15$ and $36$ nodes, along with a massive MIMO base station with $100$ antennas, and $12$ pilots available in each coherence block.
-These base station parameters are based on the LuMaMi massive MIMO testbed \cite{vieira2014flexible,malkowsky2017world}.
-The precoding scheme used at the base station in our experiments was MRC.
-This was chosen because as yet, we have assumed perfect channel estimation, which means that for other precoding methods such as zero forcing, there will be no interference.
-In the latter case, all partitions are equivalent as each node's SINR will be equal to its SNR.
+These base station parameters are based on the Lund University massive MIMO (LuMaMi) testbed \cite{vieira2014flexible,malkowsky2017world}.
+The number of nodes and pilots were also chosen such that there are always fewer pilots than nodes, necessitating node grouping.

 We partitioned the nodes into three groups, and so as the number of nodes increased, the number of nodes per group increased accordingly.
 The number of nodes per group is the most important parameter for determining the achievable SINR, since with more nodes per group the density of nodes is greater and the angular differences between them are lower.
 Meanwhile, the overall number of nodes is the most important parameter in terms of the running time of the partitioning algorithms.